The Carpentries: How We Operate

 Setting Out On Your Own… Together: Lesson Incubation

 Maybe this instructor training has inspired you to go home and write your own fantastic lesson!
-If you would like to model it after the Software, Data and Library Carpentry lesson format, you can find a template and instructions in The Carpentries lesson example repository, and a place to develop it in The Carpentries Incubator.
+If you would like to model it after the Software, Data and Library Carpentry lesson format, you can find two Workbench lesson templates available:

-Any lesson that uses The Carpentries lesson template, follows our Code of Conduct, and is licensed either CC-BY or CC-0 can be hosted in The Carpentries Incubator.
-Another resource, The Carpentries Curriculum Development Handbook, provides a guide to the backwards design approach we recommend for lesson development.
+Any lesson that uses The Carpentries lesson templates follows our Code of Conduct, and is licensed either CC-BY or CC-0 can be hosted in The Carpentries Incubator.

 A Culture of Contribution

-In the same way that we hope to promote research practices that are open, collaborative, and reproducible through our technical trainings, The Carpentries community aims to embody a culture of openness, sharing, and continual pursuit of best practices.
+In the same way we hope to promote research practices that are open, collaborative, and reproducible through our technical training, The Carpentries community aims to embody a culture of openness, sharing, and continual pursuit of best practices.
 We draw together the collective expertise of all who join us to collaborate on new lessons, share resources, and maintain our lessons with small and large fixes and improvements as we go.

 When you join our community by contributing, you join an amazing group of people.
 Whether you are contributing through our repositories, communications channels, or by joining a meeting or taking on a role, you will find other people like you who care about The Carpentries core values and want to make a difference.
 Your efforts, small and large, will combine with theirs to make the work of this organisation possible.